Planning and deploying advanced security audit policies

 Account Management.
 The policy settings in this category can be used to track attempts to create, delete, or modify user or computer accounts, security groups, or distribution groups.
 Monitoring these activities complements the monitoring strategies you select in the user activity and data activity sections.

-Account Logon policy settings apply only to specific domain account activities, regardless of the computer being accessed, whereas Logon/Logoff policy settings apply to the computer hosting the resources being accessed.
+Note: Account Logon policy settings apply only to specific domain account activities, regardless of the computer that is accessed, whereas Logon/Logoff policy settings apply to the computer that hosts the resources being accessed.

 Account Logon\Audit Other Account Logon Events.
 This policy setting can be used to track a number of different network activities, including attempts to create Remote Desktop connections, wired network connections, and wireless connections.

 DS Access.
 Policy settings in this category allow you to monitor the AD DS role services, which provide account data, validate logons, maintain network access permissions, and provide other services that are critical to the secure and proper functioning of a network.
 Therefore, auditing the rights to access and modify the configuration of a domain controller can help an organization maintain a secure and reliable network.
 In addition, one of the key tasks performed by AD DS is the replication of data between domain controllers.